emkoch/smilenfer/README.md

 ### smilenfer
 Main code used for analyses, simulations, and plotting.
 This is organized as a python package and which can be installed by first creating a conda environment with the necessary dependencies `conda env create -f smilenfer.yml`.
 After activating the environment run `install.sh`.
 ### snakemake
 Snakemake piplines used for model fits and simulations.
+After installing the pacakge, this is how model fits are actually performed.